jwmatthews/kyma_poc/_proc/example_03b_gpt-4-1106-preview.md

 }
 ```

-Please note that the `@Incoming` value (`"inventory-incoming"`) should match the channel name configured in your `application.properties` file for the incoming messages.
-Adjust the channel name as necessary to fit your configuration.
+Please note that the `@Incoming` annotation value `"orders-incoming"` should match the name of the channel configured in your `application.properties` file for the incoming messages.
+Adjust this value according to your actual configuration.

-Also, ensure that the `Logger` is injected correctly and that the `CatalogService` is available in the Quarkus context.
-If `CatalogService` is not a CDI bean, you will need to make it one by adding the appropriate scope annotation (e.g., `@ApplicationScoped`) to its class definition.
+Also, the exception handling has been simplified to catch a generic `Exception` and log it using the injected `Logger`.
+This is because we no longer deal with `JMSException` specifically, as the Quarkus framework abstracts away the underlying messaging system details.
 ### Actual Diff:
 ```